Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Higher energy bills due to less efficient cooling.

 If your air conditioner isn’t level, it may vibrate excessively.
 This can cause obnoxious noises when running and even require air conditioning repair.

 - Put more strain on parts and wear them out quicker.

 - Shake loose refrigerant lines and create a costly refrigerant leak.

 - Make your air conditioner sink even more.

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Knoechel Heating Company a call at 724-425-5852.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Knoechel Heating a call at 724-425-5852.
+We’ll check your air conditioner for any damage and then determine the best way to level it.